RoyOltmans/RenoventHR/README.md

 The primary pcb:
 https://github.com/RoyOltmans/RenoventHR/tree/master/pcb/EAGLE/RenoventHR%20v0.4

+I ordered this board on https://www.seeedstudio.com/ was very happy with end result and the price.
+To edit the board you will Eagle (from autodesk https://www.autodesk.com/products/eagle/free-download) you can download this freely.

 ![circuit_dbl_sw](images/circuit_dbl_sw.jpg)

 The double switch pcb:
 https://github.com/RoyOltmans/RenoventHR/tree/master/pcb/Fritzing/Double%20Tactile%20Switch%20v0.3

+I ordered this board directly via the tool, also very good service, price and quick (https://aisler.net/partners/fritzing).
+To edit this board you will need fritzing you can download this for free (https://fritzing.org/home/).

 # Tools
 Personally, I solder with a soldering tip Pencil shape size 0.4 mm, this worked perfectly.